gdaudin/gdaudin.github.io/Curriculum_Vitae.md

 # Academic activities
 ## Administrative responsibilities

+2024-now: Director of the DIAL axis in LEDa

+2024-now: President of the "Comité Éthique de Recherche" (IRB) in University Paris Dauphine-PSL

 2023-now: Member of the « Conseil de DIAL » in CNRS, IRD and University Paris Dauphine-PSL

-2021-now: Member of the "Comité Éthique" in University Paris Dauphine-PSL
+2021-2024: Member of the "Comité Éthique de Recherche" (IRB)  in University Paris Dauphine-PSL

 2018-2021, 2023-now: Member of the «Commission Consultative Représentative» (in charge of hiring) of the LEDA